Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination

 \section{Problem Setup}

-We mainly consider four types of relevant variables: \begin{description} \item[True outcome, $Y \in \{0, 1\}$,] is a target variable that justifies an optimal decision.
-In the lending example (Section \ref{sec: example}), we denote $Y = 1$ for loan applicants who would not default on loan payment if the loan application were approved. $Y$ is not known to decision makers at the time of decision making. \item[Decision outcome, $\hY \in \{0, 1\}$,] is the prescription by either human decisions makers or machine learning algorithms, often based on imperfect predictions of $Y$.
+We mainly consider four types of relevant variables: \begin{description} \item[Decision outcome, $\hY \in \{0, 1\}$,] is the prescription by either human decision makers or machine learning algorithms.
 For example, $\hY = 1$ represents approval of a loan application, which is often based on some prediction of default risk.
-We call $\hY = 1$ the \textit{positive} decision, even if is not favorable in terms of utility (e.g., high medicine dosage). \item[Protected attribute, $A \in \mathcal{A}$,] is a categorical variable (e.g., race or gender).
-For clear exposition, our convention is to write $A = a$ for a group understood to be generally \textit{advantaged} and $A = b$ for a \textit{disadvantaged} group.
-Take race as an example: the \textit{advantaged} group usually refers to the majority class (White), and the \textit{disadvantaged} group refers to any of the minority classes (Black, Hispanic, API, etc.). \item[Proxy variables, $Z \in \mathcal{Z}$,] are a set of additional observed covariates.
+We call $\hY = 1$ the \textit{positive} decision, even if is not favorable in terms of utility (e.g., high medicine dosage in \Cref{sec: warfarin}). \item[True outcome, $Y \in \{0, 1\}$,] is a target variable that justifies an optimal decision. $\hY$ is often based on imperfect predictions of $Y$.
+In the lending example (Section \ref{sec: hmda}), we denote $Y = 1$ for loan applicants who would not default on loan payment if the loan application were approved. $Y$ is not known to decision makers at the time of decision making. \item[Protected attribute, $A \in \mathcal{A}$,] is a categorical variable (e.g., race or gender).
+Our convention is to let $A = a$ be a group understood to be generally \textit{advantaged} and $A = b$ \textit{disadvantaged}. \item[Proxy variables, $Z \in \mathcal{Z}$,] are a set of additional observed covariates.